Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Abstract

 \section{Abstract}

-Large reasoning models (LRMs) have demonstrated remarkable proficiency in tackling complex reasoning tasks through step-by-step thinking.
-However, such a lengthy reasoning process incurs substantial computational and latency overheads, hindering the practical deployment of these models.
-In this work, we present a new perspective on mitigating overthinking in LRMs via black-box adversarial prompting.
-By treating both open-source LRMs and closed-source APIs as black-box communicators, we investigate how to elicit concise responses without sacrificing accuracy.
-We introduce \method, an iterative refinement framework that generates high-quality adversarial prompts from diverse perspectives.
+Large reasoning models (LRMs) have demonstrated remarkable proficiency in tackling complex tasks through step-by-step thinking.
+However, this lengthy reasoning process incurs substantial computational and latency overheads, hindering the practical deployment of LRMs.
+This work presents a new approach to mitigating overthinking in LRMs via black-box persuasive prompting.
+By treating LRMs as black-box communicators, we investigate how to persuade them to generate concise responses without compromising accuracy.
+We introduce \method, an iterative refinement framework that generates high-quality persuasive prompts from diverse perspectives.
 Experiments across multiple benchmarks demonstrate that \method consistently reduces token usage while preserving performance.
-Notably, \method achieves a $3\times$ reduction in average response length on simple GSM8K questions for the Qwen3 model series, and delivers an average $\sim$$40\%$ token reduction across four benchmarks.
-For closed-source APIs, \method reduces token usage on MATH-500 by $35\%$ for Claude-3.7 and $47\%$ for Gemini-2.5.
-Further analysis reveals the generalizability of \method across various model scales and families, underscoring the potential of black-box prompting as a practical and effective strategy for enhancing LRM efficiency.\footnote{We release our code and top-performing prompt candidates at \url{https://github.com/hemingkx/AdvPrompt}.}
+Notably, \method achieves a $3\times$ reduction in average response length on simple GSM8K questions for the Qwen3 series and delivers an average $\sim \bf{2\times}$ token reduction on CommonsenseQA.
+These results highlight the robust generalizability of \method across diverse data domains.